Donate Button

 I want a fully automated exhibition layout for my club

-Are your club members sick and tired of having to perform repetitive, manual operations during club open days or exhibitions?
+Are your club members tired of having to perform repetitive, manual operations during club open days or exhibitions?

-This can be anywhere from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.
+This can include anything from a simple loop to stop and start trains at stations with automated arrival and departure announcements all the way through to multiple trains running throughout the layout, reserving sections, closing/throwing turnouts/points as required, setting signals, and crossing paths without collisions.

 To achieve this level of automation, you’ll need to understand more than just how to get your EX‑CommandStation up and running, and will also need to have a good understanding of the accessories that can be added as outlined in Adding and Controlling Accessories.

-As per our automated/animated realism information above, be sure to familiarise yourself with EX-RAIL (Automation/Animation) and The Big Picture.
+As per our automated/animated realism information above, be sure to familiarise yourself with EXRAIL (Automation/Animation) and The Big Picture.
+Oh, and don’t forget to back up and start at the beginning with Ready-to-Run or Do-It-Yourself - Choose your Level.

 How does EX-CommandStation compare to commercial Command Stations

-See Why DCC-EX? - Comparing EX-CommandStation to Commercial Systems for a discussion of the pros and cons of EX‑CommandStation vs the commercial products.
+See Why DCC-EX? - Comparing EX-CommandStation to Commercial Systems for a discussion of the differences between EX‑CommandStation vs the commercial products.